-This travel guide covers the best Southern California beaches, hotels, campgrounds, vacation rentals, and lots of fun things to see and do along the sunny Southern California coast.
+This vacation travel guide covers the best Southern California beaches, hotels, campgrounds and lots of fun things to see and do in each coastal beach town.

 From Santa Barbara to San Diego, each beach area has its own distinct charms and attractions.
-What almost every California beach vacation shares in common besides the natural beauty of the Pacific Ocean is a delightfully sunny, mild climate throughout most of the year.
+What they all share in common besides the natural beauty of the Pacific Ocean is a delightfully sunny, mild climate throughout most of the year.

 There’s Santa Barbara with it’s rich, early Californian history and prime geographic location, nestled between the coast and the mountains.
-Ventura has a laid back old town atmosphere and lovely harbor, uncrowded even in summer.
+Ventura has a laid back old town atmosphere and lovely harbor, not as crowded as some other beach destinations.

 There’s Malibu with its beach houses literally inches from the crashing surf, and hilltop mansions with spectacular views.
 Santa Monica has its amusement pier, great shopping, beach cottages and proximity to UCLA, Hollywood, Beverly Hills and LAX.